codedthemes/berry-free-react-admin-template/README.md

 <br />

-> Can be used with other UI projects for a complete fullstack experience.
+> Can be used with many API Servers for a complete fullstack experience.
 ALL servers use an unified API definition

 - [Django API Server](https://github.com/app-generator/api-server-django) - open-source product
 - [Flask API Server](https://github.com/app-generator/api-server-flask) - open-source product